rmrk-team/evm-sample-contracts/contracts/SplitEquippable/README.md

 Having minted both `Kanaria`s and `Gem`s, we can now add assets to them.
 The assets are added to the `SimpleExternalEquip` parts of them.
 We will add assets to the `Kanaria` using the `addKanariaAssets` function.
-It accepts `Kanaria` and address of the `Base` smart contract.
+It accepts `Kanaria` and address of the `Catalog` smart contract.
 Assets will be added using the [`addAssetEntry`](#addassetentry) method.
 We will add a default asset, which doesn't need a `baseAddress` value.
 The composed asset needs to have the `baseAddress`.
 We also specify the fixed parts IDs for background, head, body and wings.
 Additionally we allow the gems to be equipped in the slot parts IDs.
 With the asset entires added,